TLSE-Lab/.github/profile/README.md

 📍 **Toulouse, France** · 🌍 **International Collaboration**

 ---
 ## Welcome

-**TLSE-Lab (Toulouse Laboratory of Science and Engineering)** is an independent multidisciplinary research institute committed to advancing science and engineering through research, innovation and education.
+**TLSE-Lab (Toulouse Laboratory of Science and Engineering)** is an independent multidisciplinary research institute committed to advancing science and engineering for the benefit of society.

-Our mission is to generate new knowledge, create innovative technologies, pursue scientific excellence, and foster the transfer of scientific discoveries through education, collaboration and broad dissemination.
+Our mission is to generate new knowledge, create innovative technologies, pursue scientific excellence, and foster the transfer of scientific discoveries through education, collaboration and the open dissemination of research outcomes.
 ---

 ## Research Areas